 Ok, so once you learn how easy it is to make homemade tortilla chips it will change your life!

-Next you’ll want to heat some vegetable oil (I use avocado oil) in a pan.
+- Heat some vegetable oil (I use avocado oil) in a pan.
 Use just enough to coat the bottom of the pan 1/2 inch thick.
-Then cut up your tortillas into strips and add them too the pan.
+Then cut up your tortillas into strips and add them to the pan.

-Make sure not to overcrowd them!
+- Make sure not to overcrowd them!
 You want the tortilla strips to have enough space in the pan to fry.
-Cook them up for 1-2 minutes on each side them remove and place them on a plate with some paper towel and sprinkle with salt.
+Cook them up for 1-2 minutes on each side then remove and place them on a plate with some paper towel and sprinkle with salt.